Food safety for businesses

-Wiltshire Council has over 5000 registered food businesses and in order to protect the health of residents and those who visit Wiltshire, Public Protection Services promotes food safety through the provision of food safety advice, carrying out inspections, and if needed, by effectively enforcing the law.
+Wiltshire Council has over 5000 registered food businesses.
+To protect the health of residents and those who visit Wiltshire, the Public Protection Service promotes food safety through the provision of food safety advice, carrying out inspections, providing customer facing food hygiene ratings and, where needed, by effectively enforcing the law.

 Food safety legislation

 Food safety legislation is based on the requirements of EC Directives and Regulations:

 The main piece of legislation that we use is the Food Safety Act 1990.
 The act is concerned with all aspects of food production and sale.
 It includes the offences associated with producing or selling unfit or contaminated food and falsely describing food.
 The powers available to the Food and Safety Team are included in the Act as are the defences open to food businesses.
 The vast majority of food regulations are made under the Food Safety Act 1990.

 These regulations contain all the specific requirements made of food businesses.
 This includes things like providing hand wash basins, keeping premises clean and protecting food from contamination.
 It also requires people handling food to be suitably trained and for food businesses to assess the risks they present to food safety (Hazard analysis).

 It also sets the temperatures at which food must be kept.
 Food should either be kept chilled below 8°C or kept hot above 63°C. The regulations contain some exceptions to these rules.